bmrz2019/fdroidclassic/README.md

 * Support for very old version of Android (< 4.0).
   * Currently minimum Android version is 4.4, supporting 4.0 would be possible with some effort, but I'm not sure that's worth it.
   * Even on Android 4.4 we can't currently support TLSv1.2, which is bad.
-  * TLSv1.2 support on Android 4.4 is theoretically possible, but I'm not sure how much effort it would be.
+  * TLSv1.2 support on Android 4.4 is theoretically possible, but without using googles magic it's a lot of effort for very little benefit.
+  * There's some recent discussion around this here: https://forum.f-droid.org/t/lack-of-tls-1-2-breaking-apps-in-older-androids/9823

 ## Building with Gradle